xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 ### Bump version

-In general, depending on the 'disruption' degree, chose one of the following:
+In general, depending on the _disruption_ degree, chose one of the following:

 ```console
 $ cd <project>.git